lockwo/quantum_computation/README.md

 # Implemented Algorithms

+## TensorFlow-Quantum (TFQ)

+Code for different TFQ experimentation.
+Includes original code and tutorials (and translated tutorials from pennylane to tfq).

 ## Research

 Misc. code, may or may not run, definitely won't work.
 Just ideas and scraps that I figured I'd save.